 36 inches by 96 inches (common for newer homes)

-Rough opening for single doors should be 2-1/2 inch wider and 2 inches taller than the door.
+Rough opening for single doors should be 2-1/2 inches wider and 2 inches taller than the door.

 Nominal Size Double Exterior Doors (width and height)